halyph/mind-flow/docs/blog/2022/2022-12-20-py_2nd_best_language_for_anything.md

 - Machine Learning/Data Science/Data Analysis/Data Engineering
 - CLI: *when I don't need to distribute the app*

-Again, Python is not the best language in the world, it definitely has some sort of ugliness, but it's popular.
-And I accepted this.
+Again, Python is not the best language in the world, it definitely has some sort of ugliness, but it's popular, and I accepted this.

+## Concerns

+### Concurrency

+This topic is not well aligned in my head when I am talking about Python and concurrency in the same sentence.
+I would use JVM languages (Java, Scala) or Go instead of Python when I need to implement something performant and concurrent.

+### Packaging and Distribution

+It's not related to Python only, but to other scripting languages as well.
+If you need to distribute some Python app you have to be prepared.
+Your users must know how to use [Pip](https://pip.pypa.io) and [virtual environment](https://docs.python.org/3/library/venv.html).
+But it's not the end of story.

+How do you package/assemble your app?
+There are so many ways for building your Python app, see [PyPA Projects](https://packaging.python.org/en/latest/key_projects/).
+I don't understand why such old community haven't agreed on some one or two recommended build tools.
+Why do they need such crazy numbers of different tools?
+But I am talking as seasonal Python user.
+Maybe there are some reason.
+Anyway, what I wanted to say: I try to avoid as much as possible any Python tool ceremonies and use only simplest possible standard tools: `pip`, `venv` and `requirements.txt`.

+Just check [Distributing Python Modules](https://docs.python.org/3/distributing/index.html), and you will find such creatures: [distutils](https://docs.python.org/3/library/distutils.html), [setuptools](https://setuptools.pypa.io), [wheel](https://wheel.readthedocs.io) and so on.
+What?
+Really?

+Do not forget, Python went public in 1991 (31 years ago).
+FTW!

+P.S.
+[Poetry](https://python-poetry.org) is a new cool kid in Python community.
+Maybe it will solve all problems, but it's not yet a standard and that's why I am not ready for big investments.